-ENSP 101 Environmental Problems (CORE-Scientific Thought: Non-Laboratory Course; Laboratory Course if taken with ENSP 102)
+ENSP 101 Environmental Problems (CORE-Scientific Thought: Non-Laboratory Course; Laboratory Course if taken with ENSP 102) (Either semester/3 credits)

 An introduction to major environmental issues.
 Important ecological principles will be presented, and then an interdisciplinary approach will be utilized to analyze the biological, economic, social and political aspects of environmental problems.
 Topics of study include human population dynamics, air and water pollution, toxic wastes, food production, land use, energy and endangered species.